Andries-Smit/Mx-JW-Player/README.md

 * Some formats are not natively supported by the OS or browser.
 * http://support.jwplayer.com/customer/portal/articles/1403635-media-format-reference

-## Dependencies

-* Mendix 6 or 7 Environment.
-* Fallback for some media formats is FLASH.

 ## Configuration

 * Download the Widget from App Store